DavidO-ERG/ergo-miner-calc/README.md

 ## Guide
 The application first connect to the API "TokenJay.App" and collect the `Ergo/SigUSD Price`.

-Then establish other connection with "WhatToMine.com" and collect the `Block Time`, `Block Reward`" and `Network Hashrate`.
+Then establish other connection with "WhatToMine.com" and collect the `Block Time`, `Block Reward` and `Network Hashrate`.

 You just need to provide your `hashrate`, `wattage per hour`, `price of electricity(€ KW/h)` and the `hours` you want/have been mining.